katenevin/python-crash-course/README.md

-A readme for this repository
+A useless readme for this repository